GSA-TTS/identity-handbook/_articles/appdev-smoketest-debugging.md

 ```

 A few of our tests use partner websites (such as USAJOBS in production) to test
-signing in to login.gov.
+signing in to Login.gov.
 Occasionally those sites go down, and so the smoke tests
 that use those sites fail.